-- the strategic management of technological innovation;
+- The strategic management of technological innovation;

-- organizing for innovation;
+- Organizing for innovation;

-- sources of innovation;
+- Sources of innovation;

-- intellectual property and innovation;
+- Intellectual property and innovation;

-- appropriating value from innovation; and,
+- Appropriating value from innovation; and,

-- elaborating and sustaining innovation.
+- Elaborating and sustaining innovation.

-The course focuses on the challenges faced by managers in established organizations, but attention is also be placed on the relationship between entrepreneurial behavior and corporate innovation strategy.
+The course focuses on the challenges faced by managers in established organizations, but attention is also being placed on the relationship between entrepreneurial behavior and corporate innovation strategy.
 The teaching approach of this course is inspired by the concept of "education for judgement" that lies behind the case-discussion methodology typically associated with the Harvard Business School.
 The idea is that rather than be taught facts, theories and techniques in a traditional didactic manner, students cultivate the art of forming managerial judgements by grappling with the complexities of "real world" issues and circumstances contained in business cases.
 Accordingly, this course relies heavily on the so-called "Harvard style" case discussion methodology.

 4.3.
-Disruptive Technologies and Business Models
+Disruptive Technologies and Business Models: FT M.Sc.

-(Full-time Master of Science Program, 5 ECTS)
+(Master of Science Degree, 5 ECTS)